Hepsetus odoe: Description

-It is an elongated fish with a pike-like body, however this species is a characin and the pike resemblance is due to convergent evolution.
+Hepsetus odoe is an elongated fish with a pike-like body, however this species is a characin and the pike resemblance is due to convergent evolution.
 This species can reach up to about 28 cm in length.
 The back is normally dark brown or green while the belly is silver.
 The head is normally light green or brown with distinct dark brown or black stripes radiating out from the eye.
 The colour and pattern of adult fish is relatively stable but juveniles are more variable.